 Unlike Mrs. Klossen, who was deceived by a family, sin deceives us.
 We become so preoccupied with the things that we do not have.
 We become preoccupied with the difficulties in our life.
 We become preoccupied with perhaps a death.
 We become preoccupied with our financial problems.
 We become preoccupied with this problem, or that problem, or with why God did not make us different.
 We cry out, “God, don’t you care about my life?
 God, why don’t you care about me?
 God, don’t you really love me?”
 We struggle in our relationship with God and as we do, our hearts harden.
 I think that can even happen to Christians because life isn’t going the way we thought it should.
 We think God should have treated us a little differently.
 The Israelites sure did.
 The Israelites are a great example of people who thought that life with God as His chosen people should have been different.
 Every time they found a pothole in the road, they questioned God’s love for them.
 The things of this life were more important to them.
 God was supposed to be their servant.

-Partakers If We Hold Fast
+Partakers If You Hold Fast

 Next in verse 14 the Holy Spirit says,